 BY THE NUMBERS

-U-M, which has ranked No. 1 in research volume among the nation’s public universities for the past ten years, reported $1.62 billion in research volume during 2020, which led to many important advancements including those addressing the COVID-19 pandemic.
-Among U-M units, the Medical School ranked No. 1 in research expenditures, with $678 million.
+U-M, which has ranked No. 1 in research volume among the nation’s public universities for the past ten years, reported $1.58 billion in research volume during 2021, which led to many important advancements including those addressing the COVID-19 pandemic.
 Nearly a third of that funding comes from the work of internal medicine faculty.
-In 2020, the Department of Internal Medicine competed for and obtained $216 million in research support and published more than 2,300 research publications.
+In 2021, the Department of Internal Medicine competed for and obtained $216 million in research support and published more than 2,300 research publications.

 COVID-19 RELATED RESEARCH